Dog Friendly Hadrian's Wall Path

 Our dog friendly accommodation in Bowness on Solway is a little different and, subject to availability, you will be staying in a self-contained luxury timber cabin.
 The cabins contain a fixed bed and ensuite shower room.
-Linen and towels are provided along with a full breakfast in the guest house, so you won’t need to cater for yourselves.
+Linen and towels are provided and a breakfast box will be delivered to your cabin.
 You can take a look at the website here.
 If you would prefer a traditional B&B/hotel we can arrange your final night in Carlisle instead, just let us know when booking.

 Prices do not include any charges made for dogs by the accommodation providers.
 These should be paid by you directly to them on arrival.
 The amount will vary depending which accommodations we book you into but the estimated cost for the 9 nights is between £40 and £55.

 |Day 1||Travel to Newcastle for your first nights accommodation|

 |Day 2||Metro rail Newcastle to Wallsend then walk to Ryton||12||19|